robocomp/robocomp/doc/apriltags.md

 Each tag has an ID that is printed inside the surrounding square using Hamming code.
 Instructions to print tags can be found [here](http://april.eecs.umich.edu/wiki/index.php/AprilTags).
 The algorithm needs the real size of the tag to estimate its position and orientation in space.
 We can give the component tags of different sizes, as long as they correspond to different ranges of IDs, as specified in the configuration file above.

 ##Starting the component
-To start the component we need a real camera connected to the cameraV4lComp component or the RCIS simulator started with a file that includes virtual tags, such as *simpleworld.xml*.
-Once RCIS is up and running, it will provide the RGBD.idsl interface (not Camera.idsl for now) at port 10096, which is what the configuration file states.
+To start the component we need whether a real camera connected to the cameraV4lComp component or the RCIS simulator started with a file that includes virtual tags, such as *simpleworld.xml*.
+Once RCIS is up and running, it will provide the RGBD.idsl interface (nor Camera.idsl for now) at port 10096, which is what the configuration file states.
 To avoid changing the *generic_config* file in the repository, we can copy it to the component's home directory, so changes will remain untouched by future git pulls:

     cp ~/robocomp/components/robocomp-robolab/components/apriltagsComp
     cp /etc/generic_config config